 The key emissions that we track are GHG’s, VOCs, NOx and SOx.
 We monitor emissions as a ratio of tonnes emitted to tonnes of EPS foam produced.
 Reductions in the ratios indicate better performance.

 Since 2008 we have reduced VOC emissions intensity due to efforts to introduce raw materials with lower VOC content.
 PFB’s long term plan is to continue converting applications and manufacturing facilities over to the lower VOC raw materials to continuously improve our impact on the environment.
 In 2008, 13% of our raw materials consumed contained reduced levels of VOCs.
 In 2010 we successfully increased the usage of low VOC alternative raw material to 59% of the total input.
-In 2018 the use of low VOC raw material was 82% of total raw material (resin) usage.
-This effort has resulted in an average annual VOC emissions reduction of over 100 tonnes and a total reduction of 700 tonnes over the past 7 years (compared to estimated emissions had higher VOC raw material been consumed).
+Over the past 3 years the average annual use of low VOC raw material has been greater than 80% of total EPS resin usage.
+This effort has resulted in an average annual VOC emissions reduction of over 100 tonnes and a total reduction of 700 tonnes over the past 7 years (compared to potential emissions had higher VOC raw material been consumed instead).